 Why is MIT allowing this to be called “Evolutionary”

-Clearly what these researches are doing have nothing to do with Darwinian evolution.
+Clearly what these researches are doing has nothing to do with Darwinian evolution.
 They may be using an iterative process, but virtually every software maker does that.
 That’s why software is labeled with versions, whether it be a sequential number like version 1, version 2, etc.; or based on a year, like Windows 95, 98, 2000, etc. With all of the elements of design inherent in the process why do they insist on calling it evolutionary?

 So is it a fundamental misunderstanding or an outright lie?
 Before I answer that let me remind you that: